vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Here are the eCom API FAQs.
 See the
-[Vipps eCommerce API guide](vipps-ecom-api.md) for more details.
+[Vipps eCommerce API guide](vipps-ecom-api.md) for all the details.

 For more common Vipps questions, see:

 * [Vipps API General FAQ](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/faqs/)

-Document version 3.15.1.
+Document version 3.15.2.

 <!-- START_TOC -->